Ancient oak, holly & weathered timber

 About the Artist

-Stutchbury has exhibited extensively across the UK and in the US, including: Saatchi Gallery (London, UK); the Jerwood Foundation (London, UK); PAD (London, UK); Design Miami (Miami, US); and Art Beijing (Beijing, China).
-Recognised by discerning collectors internationally, works are held in prestigious private collections in Europe, North America and the Middle East.
+Stutchbury has exhibited extensively across the UK and in the US, including: Saatchi Gallery (London, UK); the Jerwood Foundation (London, UK); PAD (London, UK); Design Miami (Miami, US); and Art Beijing (Beijing, China); and luxury hotel art projects in the Middle East (Dubai, UAE and Riyadh, Saudi Arabia).
+Recognised by discerning art collectors in the Middle East & GCC (Dubai & Abu Dhabi, UAE) and internationally, works are held in prestigious private collections in Europe, North America and the Middle East (Dubai & Abu Dhabi).